bmeg/ophion/README.md

     {"individual": "individual:TCGA-XE-ANJJ", "biosample": "biosample:tcga:TCGA-XE-ANJJ:tumor"}
     ....

+### gather

+The `gather` operation let's you perform several traversals in the same query.
+Each key in the `gather` operation represents a traversal unto itself, and the results for those traversals will be returned under those keys:

+    ["gather": {"a": [....], "b": [....], "z": [....]}]

+Each element in the dots is full a traversal.

 # filters

 Often you are making a query to find specific things, not just all vertexes or edges of one type.
 Filters allow you to craft what elements your traversal is concerned with.